Dysoxylum grande

-Dysoxylum grande is a tree in the family Meliaceae.
+Dysoxylum grande is a species of tree in the family Meliaceae.
 The specific epithet grande is from the Latin meaning 'large'.

 Description

 The tree grows up to 39 m tall with a trunk diameter of up to 70 cm.
 The bark is greyish brown.
 The fragrant flowers are creamy-yellow.
 The fruits are orange, roundish, up to 11 cm in diameter.

 Distribution and habitat

 Dysoxylum grande is found in India, south China, Thailand and Malesia.
 Its habitat is rain forest from sea-level to 1400 m altitude.